Skip to main content

 Nice-to-have features:

-• Cloud sync across devices
+• Cloud sync across devices.

-• AI assistance for search and synthesis
+• AI help for search and synthesis.

-• Annotation and highlighting
+• Notes and highlights.

 Key features:

-• One-click capture from any browser
+• One-click capture from any browser.

-• Collections and tags for organization
+• Collections and tags.

-• Full-text PDF search
+• Full-text PDF search.

-• Group libraries for collaboration
+• Group libraries.

 Pricing: Free (storage from $20/year for >300MB of PDFs)